alexandermazza/ShopAI/README.md

 ---

+## Store Customization & Enhanced AI Context

+ShopAI provides powerful backend customization options that let store owners enhance their AI responses with rich, personalized context.
+These features help deliver more accurate, brand-specific answers that truly understand your business.

+### Store Information Dashboard

+Access the **Store Information** section in your ShopAI admin panel to customize how AI understands your business:

+- **Store Description & Mission:** Tell the AI about your brand's story, values, and unique selling proposition
+- **Product Categories & Specialties:** Define your main product categories and areas of expertise
+- **Store Policies:** Add information about shipping, returns, warranties, and customer service policies
+- **Brand Voice & Tone:** Specify how you want the AI to communicate with your customers
+- **Unique Selling Points:** Highlight what makes your products or services special
+- **Customer Demographics:** Help AI understand your target audience for more relevant responses

+### How Store Context Improves AI Results

+**Before Store Customization:**
+- Generic responses based only on product descriptions
+- Limited understanding of brand personality
+- Unable to answer policy or brand-specific questions

+**After Store Customization:**
+- AI incorporates your brand voice and values into every response
+- Answers questions about shipping, returns, and store policies automatically
+- Provides context about product categories and specialties
+- Tailors responses to your specific customer demographic
+- Maintains consistent brand messaging across all interactions

+### Examples of Enhanced Responses

+**Without Store Context:**
+*"This product has a 30-day return policy."*

+**With Store Context:**
+*"At [Your Brand], we stand behind our quality with a hassle-free 30-day return policy.
+As a family-owned business specializing in sustainable outdoor gear, we want you to be completely satisfied with your purchase.
+If this jacket doesn't meet your adventure needs, simply contact our customer service team for a quick return process."*

+### Getting Started with Customization

+1. Install ShopAI from the Shopify App Store
+2. Navigate to **Store Information** in your ShopAI admin panel
+3. Fill out the store details form with your business information
+4. Save your settings—AI responses will immediately become more personalized
+5. Add the Q&A and Review Summary blocks to your product pages using the Theme Editor

+The more detailed information you provide, the better ShopAI can represent your brand and answer customer questions with authority and personality.

+---

 ## Data Handling & Security

 - **No PII Storage:** ShopAI does not store or log any customer personal information (PII).